 Accurate records will be made as soon as practicable and will clearly distinguish between observation, fact, opinion and hypothesis.
-All records will state who is providing the information, the date and time, information will be recorded in the child's words where possible and a note made of the location and description of any injuries seen, if this is a paper record than this should be signed.
+All records will state who is providing the information, the date and time, information will be recorded in the child's words where possible and a note made of the location and description of any injuries seen.
+If this is a paper record, then this should be signed.
 An example of how this is done can be found in Appendix 1.
 Photographs of injuries must not be taken.

 The DSL ensures that the method for other members of staff or volunteers passing on concerns or information is always adhered to as consistency is paramount in ensuring that nothing gets missed.
-All record of concerns are followed up and clearly show what action is being taken as a result of the concern and the outcomes of this action.
+All record of concerns is followed up and clearly show what action is being taken as a result of the concern and the outcomes of this action.

 All documents will be retained on CPOMS (Child Protection Online Management System), it will be stored securely with appropriate levels of limited access.
-See section 1.2.for details about record transfer & retention.